wp-plugins/somatic-framework/readme.txt

 deactivate and reactivate your theme/plugin that contains the function call, as term generation only happens upon activation...

 == Changelog ==

+= 1.5.1 =
+* fixed fatal error in checking for Kint when debug mode is enabled...

 = 1.5 =
 * included the awesome Kint PHP debugger v.32 (http://code.google.com/p/kint/)